-One of my goals for the current 12 Week Year I’m doing is to automate more.
-I know I do a lot of things manually, and there are lots of things that I could be doing better.
-At the very least, there I are things I don’t need to be doing manually.
-In my master mind group a few weeks ago, one of the members said this to me: “I wonder what you’d be able to do if you had less to do.”
+One of my goals when I started getting serious about my business was to automate more.
+I knew I did a lot of things manually, and there were lots of things that I could do better.
+At the very least, there I were things I didn’t need to be doing manually.
+In my master mind group, one of the members said this to me: “I wonder what you’d be able to do if you had less to do.”
 So my homework was to make a list of all the things I could automate or outsource.
 It was a great exercise, and I learned a lot about my process.
 Here it is, so that you can do that same thing.

 I Can Outsource A Lot More Than I Can Automate